|

 Together,

-Cooper and Schoedsack decided that the
+Cooper and Schoedsack decided the

 best way to convince the RKO brass that